UK regulator rejects Heathrow request for pandemic cushion

 “At a minimum it needed to immediately restore regulatory depreciation in line with UK regulatory principles – the interim adjustment falls far short,” a Heathrow spokesman said in an emailed statement.

-Heathrow is owned by Spain's Ferrovial (FER.MC), the Qatar Investment Authority, China Investment Corp and other financial investors.
+Heathrow is owned by Spain’s Ferrovial, the Qatar Investment Authority, China Investment Corp and other financial investors.

 ($1 = 0.7204 pounds)